-Outdoor Improvements Coming to Sprinker Recreation Center
+Outdoor improvements coming to Sprinker Recreation Center

 To help fund this project, Pierce County Parks will apply for a Washington State Recreation and Conservation Office grant in 2020.
 Anticipated construction would begin in 2022 or 2023.

-Three opportunities for public input are scheduled to continue the conversation on designs for the outdoor improvements.
+Three opportunities for public input are scheduled to continue the conversation on outdoor improvement concepts.
 The first will be on Tuesday, Oct.
 8 from 6 to 8 p.m. in the Alder Room at Sprinker Recreation Center, located at 14824 C St. S. in Tacoma (map).
 The goal of these meetings will be to gather input from park users to refine designs for the outdoor improvements.

-Drop by Sprinker on Oct.
+Drop by Sprinker Recreation Center on Oct.
 8 to learn about the design choices and share your thoughts.
 Bring the family.
 Snacks and activities will be provided for kids.
-If you cannot attend this meeting, please share your ideas online by Thursday, Oct.
-31. You can find a schedule for future events and sign up for email updates at the project website: sprinkerrec.participate.online/.
+If you cannot attend this meeting, you’ll have the opportunity to share your ideas online Oct.
+8-31.

+You can find a schedule for future events and sign up for email updates at the project website.

 Leave a Reply